When we start counselling, we make a verbal agreement with each other. This sets the boundaries of our work together, making sure it is a safe space.

 - I will keep time boundaries where possible.
-If I am unavoidably late, we will still work for the length of time agreed if this is possible.
+If I am unavoidably late, we will still work for the agreed time if possible.

-- For online work, I will contact you at the appointment time using an agreed video conferencing platform.
-In the case of a technical problem before or during the session, I will ring you on the number you provided me at the start of counselling where possible, or otherwise send you a text based message.
+- For online work, I will contact you via a video call.
+In the case of a technical problem before or during the session, I will ring you where possible, or otherwise send you a text message or email.